nicklockett/TSA_Classification/precise_labeling/README.md

 ## Setup
 1. Install ImageJ from https://imagej.nih.gov/ij/download.html
 2. Clone this git repo to your local machine
 3. Install pypng by cloning the git repo from https://github.com/drj11/pypng.git and navigating to that project.
 Once you're within the project directory, run ```python setup.py install```.
 This can be done anywhere on your machine and does not need to be in the precise_labeling directory.
-You may need to run with ```sudo```, depending on your system's output.
+You may need to run with ```--user``` if you have permission issues.
 4. Download the .a3d files you will be using (assigned in document via email) into the TSA_Classification/precise_labeling/a3d/ directory local to this repo

 ## Label an Image